openvinotoolkit/training_extensions/docs/source/guide/explanation/algorithms/object_detection/object_detection.rst

         $ otx find --backbone {torchvision, pytorchcv, mmcls, omz.mmcls}

-In the table below the mAP on some academic datasets using our :ref:`supervised pipeline <od_supervised_pipeline>` is presented.
+In the table below the test mAP on some academic datasets using our :ref:`supervised pipeline <od_supervised_pipeline>` is presented.
 The results were obtained on our templates without any changes.
 For hyperparameters, please, refer to the related template.
 We trained each model with a single Nvidia GeForce RTX3090.